Contrast-Security-OSS/agent-operator/README.md

 # agent-operator

 A K8s operator to inject agents into existing K8s workloads.
+Images are built in [agent-operator-images](https://github.com/Contrast-Security-Inc/agent-operator-images).

 Managed by the .NET team.